MarkPflug/Sylvan/docs/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes
+_0.7.1_

+- Allow integer columns to be read as boolean.

 _0.7.0_

 - CsvDataWriter returns number of rows written.
 I think this is a breaking change for anyone using CsvDataWriter.